gilesncwilliams/data-analytics-power-bi-report299/README.md

 ![alt text](<README_images_and_gifs/Screenshot 2025-02-03 at 12.20.59.png>)

-As an example, the DAX formaul for the Target Revenue meaure is:
+As an example, the DAX formaul for the Target Revenue measure is:

 Target Revenue =
 CALCULATE(